 “When talking about Parthenia, Phil Hickey says,'She was ‘my dream teacher when I worked in the library.
 Working with her on the fourth-grade country reports was a special treat simply because she found the most perfect way for the fourth graders to hone their research skills.’

 “In another twenty years?
-Will Partenia be in fourth-grade teaching?
+Will Parthenia be teaching fourth-grade?
 I know Adie will be a beautiful young lady and also . . . they both will be surrounded by an even larger, supportive family.
 We are lucky to have Parthenia in Denver and be our teacher and friend.
 She is a kind, giving, supportive, humorous, energetic, loving, outgoing educator and friend.
 She is loved by adults and children alike.

 “Hopefully, we will gather again in another twenty years, and I will be able to say that Parthenia drove to Graland today for the 7,2080th time, and she has ridden her bike over 720 miles on the bike hike. “